 Schedule a Health Check

-The Lyme disease vaccine, rabies vaccine, and flea, tick, and heartworm preventive treatments are all extremely important for dogs, especially those entering the woods.
-Check with your vet to make sure these are up to date, and ask for a health certificate and any other important documentation; these are usually a requirement if you’ll be crossing state lines.
+The Lyme disease vaccine, rabies vaccine, and flea, tick, and heartworm preventive treatments are all extremely important for dogs, especially if you're traveling with your dog in a wooded area.
+Check with your vet to make sure these are up to date, and ask for a health certificate and any other important documentation; these are usually a requirement if you'll be crossing state lines.